 After discussion with parents, pupils who are competent will be encouraged to take responsibility for managing their own medicines and procedures.
-Parents will be asked to sign to acknowledge that their child is mature and responsible to manage their own medication.
+Parents will be asked to sign a proforma to acknowledge that their child is mature and responsible to manage their own medication.
 This information will be recorded in the Healthcare Plan.
+Parents should be aware that if their child holds their own medication then school staff will not be recording the doses self-administered.

-In most cases due to the age of the children it is probably not appropriate for a child to selfmanage, then relevant staff will help to administer medicines and manage procedures for them; a record of administration will be made.
+If it is not appropriate for a child to self-manage, then relevant staff will help to administer medicines and manage procedures for them; a record of administration will be made.
 If a pupil refuses to take medicine or carry out a necessary procedure, staff will not force them to do so but will contact the parents and follow the procedure agreed in the individual healthcare plan.

 Parents will be contacted where a pupil is seen to be using their asthma inhaler more frequently than usual as this may indicate their condition is not well controlled.